<u-details>

 });Styling and animating

-<details>/<u-details> hides its content - the ::details-content pseudo element.
-Since custom pseudo selector are not
+<details> hides its content - the ::details-content pseudo element.

 If your browser supports interpolate-size, you can animate open/close with pure css: